 Abstract: The central idea of the paper is to present a general simple patchwork construction principle for multivariate copulas that create unfavourable VaR (i.e. Value at Risk) scenarios while maintaining given marginal distributions.
 This is of particular interest for the construction of Internal Models in the insurance industry under Solvency II in the European Union.
+Besides this, the Delegated Regulation by the European Commission requires all insurance companies under supervision to consider different risk scenarios in their risk management system for the company's own risk assessment.
+Since it is unreasonable to assume that the potential worst case scenario will materialize in the company, we think that a modelling of various unfavourable scenarios as described in this paper is likewise appropriate.
+Our explicit copula approach can be considered as a special case of ordinal sums, which in two dimensions even leads to the technically worst VaR scenario.

-Key words: copulas, patchwork copulas, Bernstein copulas, Monte Carlo methods
+Keywords: Solvency II, copulas, patchwork copulas, Bernstein copulas, Monte Carlo methods

-AMS Classification: 62H05, 62H12, 62H17, 11K45
+MSC: 62H05, 62H12, 62H17, 11K45

-1. Introduction
+1 Introduction

-Reasonable VaR-estimates from original data or suitable scenarios for risk management within so-called Internal Models are - besides the banking sector under Basel III - of particular interest in the insurance industry under Solvency II (see, e.g., Cadoni (2014); Cruz (2009); Doff (2011,2014); McNeil et al. (2015); Arbenz et al. (2012) or Sandström (2011)).
+Reasonable VaR-estimates from original data or suitable scenarios for risk management within so-called Internal Models are of particular interest in the insurance industry under Solvency II (see, e.g., [1, 4, 6-8, 21, 31]).
 In this paper, we propose a simple stochastic Monte Carlo algorithm on patchwork copulas for the generation of VaR scenarios that are suitable for comparison purposes in Internal Models for the calculation of Solvency Capital Requirements (SCR), in particular for the Non-Life Module.
-Note that in the Standard Formula of Solvency II, there is a formula for the calculation of the non-life premium and reserve risk SCR given by the volume factor applied to the volume measure (i.e. premium income) of the year considered (see e.g. Sandström (2011), relation (21.9b), p.
-324; cf. also Hürliman (2009), p.
-329 ff.).
-Here α denotes the risk level (i.e. 0.05% in Solvency II) and $k{1-\alpha}$ the corresponding $1-\alpha$ quantile of the standard normal distribution.
-Further, σ denotes the standard deviation of the underlying risk, i.e. the ultimate combined loss ratio which is assumed to be lognormally distributed with expectation 1=100% (which is the limit towards certain ruin according to the law of large numbers).
-However, this formula is questionable from a scientific point of view (see Pfeifer and Hampel (2011)).
-Note also that this formula was simplified in the Commission Delegated Regulation of the EU (2015), Article 115:
+Note that in the Standard Formula of Solvency II, there is a formula for the calculation of the non-life premium and reserve risk SCR given by the volume factor applied to the volume measure (i.e. premium income) of the year considered (see, e.g., [31, p.
+324, relation (21.9b)]; cf. also [16, p.
+329 ff.]).
+Here α denotes the risk level (i.e. 0.5% in Solvency II) and $k{1-\alpha}$ the corresponding $1 - \alpha$ quantile of the standard normal distribution.
+Further, σ denotes the standard deviation of the underlying risk, i.e. the ultimate combined loss ratio, which is assumed to be lognormally distributed with expectation 1=100% (which is the limit towards certain ruin according to the law of large numbers).
+However, this formula is questionable from a scientific point of view (see [14]).
+Note also that this formula was simplified in the Commission Delegated Regulation of the EU [12, Article 115]:

-$$\rho{\mathrm{l}-\alpha}(\sigma){\mathrm{VaR}} = \frac{\exp\left[k{\mathrm{l}-\alpha} \cdot \sqrt{\ln\left(1+\sigma^2\right)}\right]}{\sqrt{1+\sigma^2}} - 1$$
+$$\rho{1-\alpha}(\sigma){\text{VaR}} = \frac{\exp\left(k{1-\alpha}\sqrt{\ln\left(1+\sigma^2\right)}\right)}{\sqrt{1+\sigma^2}} - 1$$